Infectious and communicable diseases FAQs

 - Access to clearly defined grievance processes.

-The discrimination or harassment of persons with an infectious or communicable disease, or those assumed to have an infectious or communicable disease will not be tolerated (see the Handbook chapter on Preventing and Responding to Workplace Bullying and Fair Treatment Policy and Guidelines), except where the disability is an infectious disease and the discrimination is reasonably necessary to protect public health - Disability Discrimination Act 1992, Section 48.
+The discrimination or harassment of persons with an infectious or communicable disease, or those assumed to have an infectious or communicable disease will not be tolerated (see the handbook chapter on Preventing and responding to workplace bullying and Behaviour and conduct handbook), except where the disability is an infectious disease and the discrimination is reasonably necessary to protect public health - Disability Discrimination Act 1992, Section 48.

 Is there support?